Ultimus Scoops Up Numerous Top Awards at Industry Ceremony, Accepting Six Awards in One Evening

 Firm receives industry accolades for its client-centric offerings

-/EIN News/ -- CINCINNATI, Dec.
+/EIN News/ -- CLIFTON PARK, N.Y., Dec.
 08, 2022 (GLOBE NEWSWIRE) -- Ultimus Fund Solutions® (Ultimus®), a leading tech-enabled provider of full-service fund administration, middle office, and investor solutions is honored to announce it received a number of industry-renowned awards at the 2022 Global Custodian Industry Leaders Awards dinner held in New York recently.

 The awards ceremony independently recognizes the achievements of service providers in the fund administration industry and whose quality of services exceeds their peers.
 This year Ultimus received an unprecedented six awards in three categories: ETF, Private Fund, and Mutual Fund Administration.
 Ultimus secured the three most prestigious awards: